 Running a fundraising campaign in your workplace can be both challenging and rewarding.
 As a United Way Employee Campaign Coordinator (ECC), you play a critical role in building community investment.
 Every workplace is different, and your organization’s culture will shape your workplace campaign.
 We can help you every step of the way.

-Our goal this campaign year is $1.5 million.
-Thank YOU for your committment to helping us reach this goal!
+Our goal for this campaign year is $1.5 million.
+Thank YOU for your commitment to helping us reach this goal!